 The project engaged Burundian communities in dialogues regarding the issue of street children, with the goal of finding local solutions.
 Jean Paul’s project brought together 60 children living on the streets in Bujumbura along with NGOs, religious leaders, police and community members in order to reunify separated families and provide services to these children.
 Activities included a series of roundtables, community dialogues, and other public events.
 These community meetings collectively reached around 150 community leaders from various sectors and with diverse identities and backgrounds.
 This approach provided a comprehensive perspective on the challenges faced by street children and the events and discussions were carefully designed to take into account the diverse identities of the participants and facilitate discussion of locally based solutions.
 Importantly, through the combined efforts of the community, the project facilitated the reunification of 12 children who were formerly living on the street with their families.
 After completion of the core project activities, Jean Paul also hosted two meetings to exchange ideas on best practices based on the experience of implementing the project and lessons learned with 48 key community actors.
 These collaborations enhanced family reunification strategies and involved street children in the decision-making process.

-Jean Paul was a participant in the IVLP Project A Global moment in Time: Peace and Justice, organized by the U.S. Department of State and the Institute of International Education.
+Jean Paul was a participant in the IVLP Project A Global moment in Time: Peace and Justice, organized by the U.S. Department of State and the Institute of International Education, in partnership with World Affairs Council of St. Louis, Global Ties Miami and the World Trade Center Institute.

 Jean Paul's exchange experience led him to develop his IVLP Impact Award Project: "I flew to the U.S. strongly determined to continue listening to others' experiences.
 This allowed me to understand that there is a way to do better in Burundi by utilizing the practice of holistic approach and community dialogue."